 In the sacred and historic region of Thanjavur, the Adi Varaha temple revers the god as “Perumal” or the supremely powerful god, alongside goddess Bhudevi as his wife.

+A UNESCO world heritage site.
 This temple was built by the Chandelas of Madhya Pradesh in 10th century, whose architecture is popular world over for its divine, stylised and sensuous asthetics.
-A UNESCO world heritage site, the temple houses a gigantic boar sculpture made from sandstone with intricate carvings all over and a beautiful icon of Saraswati on its snout.
+The temple houses a gigantic boar sculpture made from sandstone with intricate carvings all over and a beautiful icon of Saraswati on its snout.

 It is revered as a Divya Desam, one of 108 Vishnu temples worshipped by the Alvars since medeival period.
 The sanctum deity is Bhu Varaha Swami, who is worshipped with goddess Lakshmi (or Ambujavalli Thayar).